mhornstein/Cloudinary-Test/Part3/part3.md

 From this step onward, you'll only be working in the JavaScript section of the project.

 Replace the comment placeholder in `index.html` with the following code.
-It imports the URL-Gen SDK and creates a `CloudinaryImage object`, which represents an image stored in a Cloudinary account.
+It imports the URL-Gen SDK and creates a `CloudinaryImage` object, which represents an image stored in a Cloudinary account.

 ```js
 import { Cloudinary } from "https://cdn.skypack.dev/@cloudinary/url-gen";